Kickstart Your Career as a Project Manager with Our Comprehensive Guide

 2.1.
 Entry Requirements

-Similar to the CAPM certification, you must validate your project management capability, education, and experience by undertaking 35 hours of project management training.
+Similar to the CAPM certification, you must validate your project management capability, education, and experience by undertaking 35 hours of PM training.
 Additionally, you need to prove that you have at least 36 months of project management experience if you have a degree and 60 months of experience if you have a high school diploma.
 The exam fee for PMP certification for PMI members is $405, while non-PMI members pay $555.

 2.2.
 Certification Exam

-The PMP certification exam consists of 180 multiple choice questions, which, if answered correctly, demonstrate your project management expertise to future employers.
+The PMP certification exam consists of 180 multiple-choice questions, which, if answered correctly, demonstrate your project management expertise to future employers.
 You will have exactly 230 minutes to answer all the questions.

 3️⃣ Project management undergraduate degree